rossmessing/wordle-assist/README.md

   * `f` in yellow (right letter, wrong place)
   * the letter `i` in grey
   * the letter `t` in green (right letter, right place)
+* `suggest`: This suggests a word to guess.
+Presently, it suggests a *random* word that is still viable